The tour’s duration is approximately two hours, the route taken is on flat paths, apart from one steep section that can be bypassed.

-You will enter the reserve by two slopes the slope on the right has a gentler slope and has the benefit of a handrail.
-This was installed using funding from the Friends Of Forest Farm to provide better access for those with mobility issues.
+Go down to the canal via one of the two paths.
+The one on the right has a gentler slope and the benefit of a handrail.
+(This was erected using funding from the Friends of Forest Farm, to provide better access for those with mobility issues.)

 The first bridge you will cross in known as The Sunny Bank Weir bridge and dates from 1851.
-The rounded side of the bridge enabled the ropes from horse drawn barges to pass over the bridge which was built to allow overflow from the canal to pass to the feeder to supply works and conserve water.
+The rounded edges of the canal side of the bridge allowed the ropes from horse-drawn barges to pass over smoothly.

-As you walk north after 50 metres you will see a stone wall.
-This is the site of the three story Sunnybank cottages that originally provided housing for the workers of the nearby Melingriffiths Tinplates Works which stood on the site of the modern housing estate on the left hand side of Forest Farm Road.
+Continuing along the tow-path, after about 50 metres you will see a stone wall on the opposite bank of the canal.
+This is the site of the three-storey Sunnybank cottages, which originally provided housing for workers at the nearby tin-plate works, which stood on the site of the modern housing estate between Forest Farm Road and the river Taff.

-As you continue along the canal you will find remains of Middle Lock cottage on your left.
+As you continue along the towpath you will find stones from Middle Lock cottage scattered amongst the trees on your left.

 At the top of the hill turn left onto Longwood Drive noting the remains of the Cardiff Railway in the cutting.
 After carefully crossing Longwood Drive re-enter the reserve following the signposts.

-As you re-enter the reserve you will descend another set of steep steps into part of the reserve that is maintained by the RSPB’s volunteers to encourage different species.
-Volunteers are always welcome and details of events appear on our Website.
-As you descent you will see the remains of the Cardiff Railway Bridge as it passed over the Canal.
+As you re-enter the reserve you will descend another set of steep steps.
+As you descend you will see the remains of the Cardiff Railway Bridge as it passed over the Canal.

 The Cardiff Railway